Skip to content

 1. In Assets and Compliance \ Device Collections, create new device collections suitable for your corporate OS deployment

-2. In this example, we are using Windows 10 RS1 (OS build 14393): Create your device collection.
+2. In this example, we are using WS Clients for all tested machines: Create your own device collection.
 Right click and select Properties.

 4. OK this page and apply to device collection.